uhasmicoda/MySeleniumNewRepo/New Text Document.md

 2 Why we use listeners in selenium or automation

-In TestNG, listeners are implemented to perform actions automatically when certain events occur during the test lifecycle, such as when a test starts, passes, fails, or gets skipped.
-To implement a listener, we first create a separate class that implements the ITestListener interface and override its methods like onTestStart, onTestSuccess, onTestFailure, and onTestSkipped.
-For example, in the onTestFailure method, we can add code to capture a screenshot whenever a test fails.
+In automation, we use listeners to monitor test execution and perform certain actions automatically when specific events happen — like when a test starts, passes, fails, or gets skipped.
+For example, I’ve used TestNG listeners such as ITestListener to capture screenshots automatically whenever a test fails and attach them to the report.
+This helps in debugging and improves the overall reporting process.
+Basically, listeners help make the framework more dynamic, reduce manual effort, and ensure that repeated actions like logging or screenshot capture happen consistently across all tests.

 3 What are the ways to attach listeners